Adventurecraft-Awakening/AC-LWJGL3-Injector/README.md

 # legacy-lwjgl3

-A hacky over-engineered project that runs LWJGL3 on legacy-fabric minecraft versions (current only tested 1.8.9), Allowing you to use modern LWJGL features and libraries on older minecraft versions.
+A hacky over-engineered project that runs LWJGL3 on babric for minecraft b1.7.3, allowing you to use modern LWJGL features and libraries on older minecraft versions.

 ### Table of Contents
  * Usage